algolia/workshop/README.md

 Algolia will search through any set of data, as long as it’s structured.
 This is what we call an `index`.
 The items are broken down into individual records (`objects`), with each object containing a set of fields (`attributes`).

-Exemple of a single `object`, representing an e-commerce product:
+Example of a single `object`, representing an e-commerce product:
 ```json
 {
     "objectID": 1,